 First Nations Languages

 My work is not just informed by working with BC First Nations on language documentation and revitalization, as well as language resource development, but also informed by my training in linguistic field work at the University of British Columbia.
 I have had the wonderful opportunity to work with Stó:lō Nation since 2017, doing transcription, analysis, developing language teaching materials & curriculum, as well as training community members in “user-friendly linguistics”.
+It is my great privilege to currently support the Stó:lō Shxwelí language program full time as a linguist.

 Living with three dyslexics (my husband and two of my three children) piqued an interest into the linguistic aspects in dyslexia research.
 I completed the intensive coursework for Orton-Gillingham tutors (via the Dyslexia Training Institute- DTI), and am creating educational materials about dyslexia through a linguist’s lens.
 I have been invited by DTI to present a webinar at their yearly online conference in 2019, introducing basic linguistics terminology and principles to teachers.
 I took an intensive seminar with Pete Bowers at Wordworks Kingston, to gain a deeper understanding of Structured Word Inquiry, a methodology that teaches spelling based on linguistics principles.